 Lifeguards are on duty to watch over the entire pool spaces, to prevent drownings, rescue those who get into difficulty, ensure safety rules are adhered to, keep the facility clean and deal with customer’s enquiries and special needs.
 They are highly trained and qualified.
 They take on huge responsibility and accountability to keep everyone safe in and around water and should be respected as vital community people.

 Young teenage parents wanting to bring their child to the pool are more than welcome – they have the sole responsibility and control of their child at all times.
 The condition is 1 adult in the water to 2 children under 5 and wearing coloured bands obtained at reception.
-Children under 5, swim free.
+Children under 5, swim free with a paying adult.

 Please contact the facility manager directly on 06 370 0060 if you have any concerns or questions.